marcusjhang/blog/content/blog/6in3done.md

 Overall, happy I decided to try this out.

-On to the next, let's see what happens from here.
+Let's see what happens from here.